react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 Whether to use the legacy implementation based on Reanimated 1.
 The new implementation based on Reanimated 2 will perform better, but you need additional configuration and need to use Hermes with Flipper to debug.

-This defaults to `true` in following cases:
+This defaults to `true` in the following cases:

 - Reanimated 2 is not configured
 - App is connected to Chrome debugger (Reanimated 2 cannot be used with Chrome debugger)